wuba/react-native-echarts/README.md

 Install [react-native-svg](https://github.com/software-mansion/react-native-svg#installation) or [react-native-skia](https://shopify.github.io/react-native-skia/docs/getting-started/installation/) according to your needs.

-> The latest versions of echarts, react-native-svg and react-native-skia are recommended.
+> The latest versions of echarts, react-native-svg and react-native-skia are recommended

 ## Usage